oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     Person = Record {
         1 name   String,
         2 email  Person$email
-    }                                      // A specification author might name this type Email-Address.
+    }
     Person$email = String /idn-email       // Tool-generated type definition.
+                                           // A specification author might name this type Email-Address, since
+                                           // it can be used by types other than Person.

 ### 3.3.2 Field Multiplicity
 Fields may be defined to have multiple values of the same type.
 Simplifying converts each field that can